-The 4-day long conference will start early Friday July 1 and end late afternoon of Monday July 4.
+The 4-day long conference will start the morning of Friday July 1 and end early afternoon of Monday July 4.
 The conference program will include 25-30 talks.
 It is organized by the operator algebra group at the University of Copenhagen assisted by an international scientific advisory board.

 This list is preliminary.
 More names will be added.